jrohel/NetMount/CLIENT.md

 Over Wi-Fi with poor signal or over the Internet (e.g., with 20 ms latency), transfer speeds can fall to just a few hundred bytes per second.

-To address this, the NetMount client uses 64-byte buffer for read-ahead buffering.
-When reading files, it requests at least 64 bytes from the server to fill this buffer, assuming the next reads will be sequential and can be served directly from the buffer.
+To address this, the NetMount client uses read-ahead buffering.
+By default, it uses a 64-byte buffer and, when reading files, requests at least 64 bytes from the server to fill this buffer - assuming that subsequent reads will be sequential and can be served directly from it.
 Although 64 bytes is relatively small, this change results in up to 64x faster reads when the application reads 1 byte at a time, and 16x faster for 4-byte blocks.
 Read-ahead buffering also reduces the load on the network and the NetMount server.
 Serving a single 64-byte read is much less demanding than handling 16 separate 4-byte requests, or 64 one-byte requests.

+The size of the read-ahead buffer is configurable using the `/MIN_READ_LEN:<length>` argument.
+The `<length>` value may be one of the following: `0`, `1`, `2`, `4`, `8`, `16`, `32`, or `64`.
+Setting it to `0` disables read-ahead buffering entirely.
+If the `/MIN_READ_LEN:<length>` argument is not provided, the default value of `64` is used.
+This setting is independent for each mounted drive.
+However, internally, the NetMount client uses a single shared 64-byte read-ahead buffer for all mounted drives, and the setting determines how many bytes from the beginning of the buffer are used by each drive.

-Read-ahead buffering is only applied when the read request is smaller than 64 bytes.
+Read-ahead buffering is applied only when the read request is smaller than the configured buffer size.
 Larger reads bypass the buffer.
-A slowdown could occur if the application performs many small reads from random offsets that fall outside of the buffered data.
+A slowdown may occur if the application performs many small reads from random offsets that fall outside the buffered data.
 This read-ahead buffering never increases the number of requests - only the number of bytes in responses may be larger.

 Since the server-side data is not locked, there is a risk that it may be modified by another